Malta Gay Travel

 Maltese locals also typically speak Italian and English.
 Italian used to be an official language of Malta until 1934.
 Now, Malta recognizes two official languages: Maltese and English.

 Interestingly, I noticed men’s choices for swimsuits in Malta tended to be more on the conservative side.
-Expecting a full-European vibe, I wore swim briefs most of the time in the water.
+Expecting a full-on European vibe, I wore swim briefs most of the time in the water.